rckwzrd/rckwzrd.github.io/_posts/2022-08-29-going-pro-with-git.md

 When I first installed Git I did not really know what it was for besides interacting with Github.
 I learned the basics and got back to whatever project I was working on.
 Beyond cloning, committing, and pushing my Git skillset did not advance much over time.

 Recenty I fell into a challening development situation that prompted me to learn more about Git and version control workflows.
-I read through the excellent and free [Pro Git Book](https://git-scm.com/book/en/v2).
+I read through the excellent and free [Pro Git](https://git-scm.com/book/en/v2) book.
 This text covers the full spectrum of Git, from the basics of branching through Git's internal state.

-One of the actionable learnings from this book is how to integrate Git with Bash to smooth out workflows and increase project awareness.
+One of the actionable learnings is how to integrate Git with Bash to smooth out workflows and increase project awareness.
 Below are some notes on how to:

 1. Enable Git command tab completion
 2. Add Git status info the the prompt